lapnd/httdes.github.io/vexriscv.md

 ## II. c) Debug with Eclipse

-Smae procedure as [II. b)](#ii-c-debug-briey-soc-with-verilator--openocd--gdb), just replace the GDB step with this Eclipse step.
+Smae procedure as [II. b)](#ii-b-debug-briey-soc-with-verilator--openocd--gdb) with three separated terminals, just replace the GDB-terminal step with this Eclipse step.

 Open the Eclipse tool, then import the example software folder: